 GPTC seeks to provide a Biblical, faith-based solution to the drug epidemic.
 We are a residential discipleship program designed to help young men ages 18 to 45.
 The men come from a wide variety of backgrounds and circumstances such as the streets, prison, courts, broken homes, etc. Our program is divided into three phases: Orientation, Transformation and Graduation.
 Graduation is determined by an evaluation process that considers grades, behavior, growth, motivation, sincerity, cooperation and personal effort.

 Greater Piedmont Teen Challenge is under the leadership of the Board of Directors and the Executive Director, Dr. Bob Harman.
 The Center’s staff is under the leadership of the Executive Director.

-Greater Piedmont Teen Challenge partners with many local ministries: Urban Ministry Food Bank, Hannah’s Haven, House of Prayer and many churches, businesses and civic clubs in our local area.
+Greater Piedmont Teen Challenge partners with many local ministries: Urban Ministry Food Bank, Hannah’s Haven, House of Prayer, Feed the Community with Grace Church and many churches, businesses and civic clubs in our local area.
 Click on any of these ministries to access thier website.